 The civil rights movement for African Americans did not end with the passage of the Voting Rights Act in 1965.
 For the last fifty years, the African American community has faced challenges related to both past and current discrimination; progress on both fronts remains slow, uneven, and often frustrating.

 Legacies of the de jure segregation of the past remain in much of the United States.
-Many African Americans still live in predominantly black neighborhoods where their ancestors were forced by laws and housing covenants to live.50 Even those who live in the suburbs, once largely white, tend to live in suburbs that are mostly black.51 Some two million African American young people attend schools whose student body is composed almost entirely of students of color.52 During the late 1960s and early 1970s, efforts to tackle these problems were stymied by large-scale public opposition, not just in the South but across the nation.
-Attempts to integrate public schools through the use of busing—transporting students from one segregated neighborhood to another to achieve more racially balanced schools—were particularly unpopular and helped contribute to “white flight” from cities to the suburbs.53 This white flight has created de facto segregation, a form of segregation that results from the choices of individuals to live in segregated communities without government action or support.
+Many African Americans still live in predominantly Black neighborhoods where their ancestors were forced by laws and housing covenants to live.50 Even those who live in the suburbs, once largely populated only by White people, tend to live in suburbs that are mostly populated by Black people.51 Some two million African American young people attend schools whose student body is composed almost entirely of students of color.52 During the late 1960s and early 1970s, efforts to tackle these problems were stymied by large-scale public opposition, not just in the South but across the nation.
+Attempts to integrate public schools through the use of busing—transporting students from one segregated neighborhood to another to achieve more racially balanced schools—were particularly unpopular and helped contribute to “White flight” from cities to the suburbs.53 This White flight has created de facto segregation, a form of segregation that results from the choices of individuals to live in segregated communities without government action or support.

 Today, a lack of high-paying jobs in many urban areas, combined with the poverty resulting from the legacies of slavery and Jim Crow and persistent racism, has trapped many African Americans in poor neighborhoods.
-While the Civil Rights Act of 1964 created opportunities for members of the black middle class to advance economically and socially, and to live in the same neighborhoods as the white middle class did, their departure left many black neighborhoods mired in poverty and without the strong community ties that existed during the era of legal segregation.
-Many of these neighborhoods also suffered from high rates of crime and violence.54 Police also appear, consciously or subconsciously, to engage in racial profiling: singling out blacks (and Latinos) for greater attention than members of other racial and ethnic groups, as former FBI director James B. Comey has admitted.55 When incidents of real or perceived injustice arise, as recently occurred after a series of deaths of young black men at the hands of police in Ferguson, Missouri; Staten Island, New York; and Baltimore, Maryland, many African Americans turn to the streets to protest because they believe that politicians—white and black alike—fail to pay sufficient attention to these problems.
+While the Civil Rights Act of 1964 created opportunities for members of the Black middle class to advance economically and socially, and to live in the same neighborhoods as the White middle class did, their departure left many Black neighborhoods mired in poverty and without the strong community ties that existed during the era of legal segregation.
+Many of these neighborhoods also suffered from high rates of crime and violence.54 Police also appear, consciously or subconsciously, to engage in racial profiling: singling out Black people (and Latino people) for greater attention than members of other racial and ethnic groups, as former FBI director James B. Comey has admitted.55 When incidents of real or perceived injustice arise, as recently occurred after a series of deaths of Black people at the hands of police in Ferguson, Missouri; Staten Island, New York; and Baltimore, Maryland; Louisville, Kentucky; and Minneapolis, Minnesota, many African Americans turn to the streets to protest because they believe that politicians—White and Black alike—fail to pay sufficient attention to these problems.

 One of the major controversies regarding race in the United States today is related to affirmative action, the practice of ensuring that members of historically disadvantaged or underrepresented groups have equal access to opportunities in education, the workplace, and government contracting.
 The phrase affirmative action originated in the Civil Rights Act of 1964 and Executive Order 11246, and it has drawn controversy ever since.
 The Civil Rights Act of 1964 prohibited discrimination in employment, and Executive Order 11246, issued in 1965, forbade employment discrimination not only within the federal government but by federal contractors and contractors and subcontractors who received government funds.

-Clearly, African Americans, as well as other groups, have been subject to discrimination in the past and present, limiting their opportunity to compete on a level playing field with those who face no such challenge.
-Opponents of affirmative action, however, point out that many of its beneficiaries are ethnic minorities from relatively affluent backgrounds, while whites and Asian Americans who grew up in poverty are expected to succeed despite facing many of the same handicaps.
+Clearly, Black people, as well as other groups, have been subject to discrimination in the past and present, limiting their opportunity to compete on a level playing field with those who face no such challenge.
+Opponents of affirmative action, however, point out that many of its beneficiaries are ethnic minorities from relatively affluent backgrounds, while White people and Asian Americans who grew up in poverty are expected to succeed despite facing many of the same handicaps.